callisto-lang/docs/language/functions.md

 func say_num cell num begin
 	num printdec new_line
 end

+func sum cell a cell b cell c -> cell sum begin
+	a b + c + # note: very slow, don't code like this end
 ```

+If you want to handle parameters manually, so they get left on the stack, add `man` after
+`func`/`inline`.

+If your function has unsafe code (assembly blocks and `call`), add `unsafe` after `func`/`inline`.
+This will make the stack checker skip checking the function definition.

 If you want the function to be inlined, you can replace the `func` keyword with `inline`.
 This also makes the function act like a macro, so words like `return` will return from